 Go to the Pet Store

 Babies are often fascinated by animals so a wonder around the local pet shop can be enjoyable for them.
-You can usually see rabbits, hamsters, mice, rats, guinea pigs and fish and it’s a great opportunity to work on language skills by naming the animals for your child.
+You can usually see rabbits, hamsters, mice, rats, guinea pigs and fish.
+It’s a great opportunity to work on language skills by naming the animals for your child.

 Take Your One Year Old to a Baby group

 Baby and toddler groups are a great place to take your one year old.
-While they don’t need socialisation yet, they often enjoy watching the older children and other babies and the chance to explore some new toys while you get some much needed adult company.
+While they don’t need socialisation yet, they often enjoy watching the older children and other babies.
+It will give them the chance to explore some new toys while you get some much needed adult company.

 Take Your One Year old to a Baby Class